cropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.png

 These three guest artists performed with the Elmhurst University Jazz Band at various performances during the festival, and some pieces included EU jazz singer, Valencia Smith.

-The Jazz Festival, directed by Chris Parsons, has students leading various sections to make sure that the festival runs as smoothly as
+The Jazz Festival, directed by Chris Parsons, has students leading various sections to make sure that the festival runs as smoothly as possible during the performances.

 Photo by — Ryan Windle